LADY IN THE PEW

 The woman rose.
 Slowly.
 Soundlessly.
 Her head lifted just enough for the veil to shift, for Keith to see the face beneath.
 Hollow skin stretched too tight.
 Cheeks caved in.
 Eyes that gleamed not with light but with the dull, wet silver of something that had been dead too long to care.

-Pastor Greeley dropped to his knees, still screaming.
-His hands clawed at his stomach like something inside was gnawing its way out.
+Greeley, still screaming, hands clawed at his stomach like something inside was gnawing its way out.

 Keith took a step back.
 Then another.
 Watching.

-His scar burned—no, seared—hotter than it ever had, heat blooming out in slow, deliberate pulses.
+His face burned—no, seared—hotter than it ever had, heat blooming out in slow, deliberate pulses.
 His lips trembled.
 His eyes filled.
 But he didn’t turn away.

 He needed to see it.
 Needed to watch the old bastard be taken.